syncfusion-content/maui-docs/MAUI/Circular-Charts/Explode.md

 ## Exploding all the segments

-By setting the [ExplodeAll](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html#Syncfusion_Maui_Charts_PieSeries_ExplodeAll) property of the [PieSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html) to true, all segments in a circular chart can be visually exploded and highlighted on touch/tap interaction.
+By setting the [ExplodeAll](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html#Syncfusion_Maui_Charts_PieSeries_ExplodeAll) property of the [PieSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html) to true, all segments in a circular chart can be visually exploded and highlighted on touch or tap interaction.

 {% tabs %}